 Damaging someone’s social reputation or social acceptance.

 5.2.2.
-Two more specific forms of abuse, which are now being discussed more openly in the UK, are described below:
+Three more specific forms of abuse, which are now being discussed more openly in the UK, are described below:

 Child Sex Exploitation